2002sd/Explainable-Rare-Cell-Identification/README.md

 ## Overview

-Identifying rare cell types in single-cell transcriptomics is crucial for understanding complex biological systems, but current methods often act as "black boxes."
+Identifying rare cell types in single-cell transcriptomics is crucial for understanding complex biological systems, but current methods often act as ``black boxes."
 They can flag a cell as rare but cannot explain *why* in terms of specific genes.
 This limitation is frequently caused by dimensionality reduction techniques like PCA, which obscure the underlying biological signals.

 This project introduces a novel framework for **explainable rare cell identification**.
 Our approach bypasses the problematic PCA step and operates directly on high-dimensional gene expression data.
 It is designed not only to accurately detect rare cells but also to provide intuitive, visual, and gene-level explanations for both anomalous and typical cells.